siduojiang/SQL_analysis_bikeshare/README.md

 |       700 |
 +-----------+
 ```

+The best guess for the number of bikes is based on the bike number, where we assume each bike is assigned a different ID.
+We don't account for retired bikes since we don't have this information, and assume that newly added bike take on a new ID.
+There are 700 distinct IDs, so we think there are 700 bikes during the time period of this dataset stated above.

 2. New Query (Run using bq and paste your SQL query and answer the question in a sentence, using properly formatted markdown):